Koltur: Transport

-There is a regular helicopter connection all around the year, operated by Atlantic Airways.
-In summertime there is also a boat connection from Gamlarætt and Tórshavn.
+Up until 2024, there was a regular helicopter connection throughout the year, but this was scrapped in June 2024 by Atlantic Airways after the last residents left the island, despite the continued demand for a cost-effective method of reaching Koltur by tourists during the summer season.
+In summertime, local boat companies offer day trips from Gamlarætt and Tórshavn, but at over-inflated prices which far exceed the costs of visiting by helicopter.

 Important Bird Area

 Most of the coastline of the island has been identified as an Important Bird Area by BirdLife International because of its significance as a breeding site for seabirds, especially European storm petrels (5000 pairs), Atlantic puffins (20,000 pairs) and black guillemots (50 pairs).
 It was once a breeding ground for the extinct great auk.